microverseinc/project-redux-bookstore/milestones/MILESTONE_4.md

     - Render the `CategoryFilter` component in the `BooksList` component.
     - Implement the `handleFilterChange` method which modifies the `filter` state in the Redux store.
 Pass it down as a prop to `CategoryFilter`.
     - Implement a conditional method which decides which books should be shown in the table depending on the `filter` value from Redux store.

-That's it!
-Your application is fully functional and ready to be handed over to the client.
-Great work :)